 If you use Mingle mode and come across another player doing the same, you can access that player's shop, which consists of what the player's characters were equipped with at the time.
 Through this, you can, early on in the game, buy pins that you normally wouldn't get for a long time, such as the Anguis and the Darklit Planet set, and quite easily demolish every enemy that comes your way.

 And of course the LASS thread set, short for "Lapin Angelique Suicide Special," which uses threads which require the SOS condition.
-The correct set of four grants an insane level of offense and defense, often meaning 0 damage on the user and Massive Damage to the enemy.
+The correct set of four grants an insane level of offense and defense, often meaning 0 damage on the user and high amounts of damage to the enemy.
 There's even pins and threads which automatically inflict SOS at the beginning of battle.
 Combined with the Darklit Planets, any enemy you face is... pretty much SOL.

 Neku and Joshua's Level 3 Fusion Attack.
 It can be used to basically skip the Nintendo Hard Phase 2 of Sho Minamimoto's boss fight by taking almost half his HP off.
 To put that in perspective, Shiki's level 3 Fusion has an Efficiency rating of 20, Beat's has an Efficiency rating of 30, and Joshua's level 3 Fusion has an efficiency rating of 99.99.